Motion Matters: Compact Gaussian Streaming for Free-Viewpoint Video Reconstruction

 \subsection{Error-Aware Corrector}

 By using keypoints to drive scene motion, we model the transformation of Gaussian points from the previous frame to the current frame with an extremely compact parameters.
-Nevertheless, keypoints-based motion controlling only supports to represent rigid motion effectively and faces challenge to handle non-rigid motion and novel objects emergence, which results in error accumulation across frames.
+Nevertheless, keypoint-based motion controlling only supports to represent rigid motion effectively and faces challenge to handle non-rigid motion and novel objects emergence, which results in error accumulation across frames.

-A straightforward solution to mitigate error accumulation and ensure accurate long-term FVV representations is to separate the video into frame groups and update the attributes of all Gaussians at key frames.
+A straightforward solution to mitigate error accumulation and ensure accurate long-term FVV representations is to separate the video into frame groups and update the attributes of all Gaussian points at key frames.
 However, this strategy would lead to a substantial of unnecessary parameters updating, since most of parameters are already correctly representing the scene and do not require modification.
-To mitigate error accumulation in a compact and efficient manner, we propose an error-aware corrector strategy that only finetunes the Gaussians with detected errors, significantly decreasing storage demands and promoting more accurate scene reconstruction, as illustrated in Fig.~\ref{Fig: main illustration} (d).
+To mitigate error accumulation in a compact and efficient manner, we propose an error-aware corrector strategy that only finetunes the Gaussian points with detected errors, significantly decreasing storage demands and promoting more accurate scene reconstruction, as illustrated in Fig.~\ref{Fig: main illustration} (d).

 Specifically, given a video sequence, we select a key frame every $s$ frames, forming the key frame sequence $\{{f}_{s}, {f}_{2s}, \dots, {f}_{ns}\}$, as shown in Fig.~\ref{Fig: main illustration} (a).
+Note that in this paper, key frames are used for error correction, and only the first frame of the video sequence is independently reconstructed.
 The remaining frames are reconstructed by keypoints driven.
-During key frame reconstruction, given the attributes of a Gaussian point at previous timestep $\theta_i^{t-1}:(\mu_i^{t-1}, q_i^{t-1}, s_i^{t-1}, \sigma_i^{t-1}, sh_i^{t-1})$, we introduce a set of learnable parameters $\Delta \theta_i^{t}$ to model the attribute residuals.
+During key frame reconstruction, given the attributes of a Gaussian point at previous timestep $\theta_i^{t-1}:(\mu_i^{t-1}, q_i^{t-1}, s_i^{t-1}, \sigma_i^{t-1}, c_i^{t-1})$, we introduce a set of learnable parameters $\Delta \theta_i^{t}$ to model the attribute residuals.
 To identify which Gaussian points require correction, we predict a learnable mask \(m_i\) for each point.
 A sigmoid function is used to map $m_i$ to the range $(0,1)$, which refers as a soft mask:

 Similar to~\cite{lee2024compact, wang2025end}, the soft mask is binarized into a hard mask using a predefined threshold \(\phi_{{thres}}\), where the non-differentiable binarization is handled with the straight-through estimator (STE) to enable gradient flow, represented as: